The Skills Freelance Editors Need

-If you’re interested in learning how to become a freelance book editor, you’re probably wondering what kind of person thrives in the environment—what kind of skills and aptitudes are needed.
+If you’re interested in learning how to become a freelance book editor, you’re probably wondering what kind of person thrives in the environment—what kind of skills freelance editors need.

 You have to love words and stories but you can’t be wedded to being “right.”
-In developmental editing, unlike copyediting, there is no right answer.
-There are recommendations we can make that will help authors get closer to telling the story they want to tell, but these are never more than that: recommendations.
+In editing, especially developmental editing, there is very little that is right or wrong.
+We can make recommendations that will help authors get closer to telling the story they want to tell, but these are never more than that: recommendations.
 You have to be comfortable with having your advice rejected as often as not.

 This is not a job where you get to indulge your pet peeves about writers who use “different than” instead of “different from.”